nii-yamagishilab/Attention_Backend_for_ASV/README.md

 # Attention_Backend_for_ASV
-Attention Backend for Aotumatic Speaker Verification with Multiple Enrollment Utterances
+Attention Backend for Automatic Speaker Verification with Multiple Enrollment Utterances

 It contains the official implementation of the paper [Attention Back-end for Automatic Speaker Verification with Multiple Enrollment Utterances](https://arxiv.org/abs/2104.01541)